voxel51/fiftyone/docs/source/plugins/using_plugins.rst

 .. note::

-    :ref:`FiftyOne Enterprise <fiftyone-enterprise>` users can also specify an optional delegation target for their delegated operations:
+    :ref:`FiftyOne Enterprise <fiftyone-teams>` users can also specify an optional delegation target for their delegated operations:

     .. code-block:: python